colinburns/simplysocial-december/README.md

 **NOTE: This can not be run by simply double clicking the index.html file in the file browser because the application uses AJAX to load various bit of content**

 ### Gulp
 If you have all the required gulp packages installed you should simply be able to run the command `gulp` from within the root directory and it will spawn a browser window running the app in the browser.
 The url will be something like http://localhost:3000.
-When you run the `gulp` command the URL will be displayed in the output if your browser window doesn't load the site.
+When you run the `gulp` command the URL will be displayed in the terminal output if your browser window doesn't load the site.